danielme85/laravel-log-to-db/readme.md

 ```

 ## Configuration
-Starting with Laravel 5.6 you will have a new config file: "config/logging.php".
+Starting with Laravel 5.6 and later, you will have a new config file: "config/logging.php".
 You will need to add an array under 'channels' for Log-to-DB here like so:
 ```php
 'channels' => [